shigeya/oo2md2tex/Format.md

 ## Section name interpretation

-Markdown's section titles are mapped directory into LaTeX's counterpart.
+Markdown's section titles are mapped directly into LaTeX's counterpart.

-Also, if a section name may include `[label]` at the end of title for the label for the given section name.
+If a section name may include `[label]` at the end of title for the label for the given section name.
 The output will be `\label{LABEL}` appended to the section name.

+LaTeX section command accepts optional _shorter_ title use for the table-of-contents. you can specify this by using vertical bar like
+this:

+    # longer_title | shorter_title [LABEL]

 ## Comments